vinaybenny/vinaybenny.github.io/_posts/2018-02-01-neural-networks.md

 First, the network needs to know it is doing a terrible job.
 We can do this by designing a cost metric, which the network uses to measure how badly it is performing.
 Next, it needs a way to adjust itself to give better estimates based on this cost metric.

 Let us start by defining the cost function.
 Here again, statistics comes to our rescue.
 We pick the most commonly used cost metric in statistics- the sum of squared differences between the obtained output and the expected output.
-To obtain the cost $$C$$, we take the square of the difference between each corresponding elements in the expected output $$Y$$ and the obtained output $$\hat{Y}$$.
-As stated earlier, there is no restriction on $$Y$$ and $$\hat{Y}$$ to be vectors- these are special cases when there is only one output neuron.
-There can be multiple output neurons in a neural network, and in such cases $$Y$$ and $$\hat{Y}$$ can be considered as matrices with each column representing each output neuron activation.
-In general terms, we can consider $$Y$$ and $$\hat{Y}$$ as output matrices (in cases where there are more than one output neuron).
+To obtain the cost $C$, we take the square of the difference between each corresponding elements in the expected output $Y$ and the obtained output $\hat{Y}$.
+As stated earlier, there is no restriction on $Y$ and $\hat{Y}$ to be vectors- these are special cases when there is only one output neuron.
+There can be multiple output neurons in a neural network, and in such cases $Y$ and $\hat{Y}$ can be considered as matrices with each column representing each output neuron activation.
+In general terms, we can consider $Y$ and $\hat{Y}$ as output matrices (in cases where there are more than one output neuron).

 In mathematical terms, the cost function can be represented as the trace of the square of the error matrix.
-The diagonal of the matrix consists of the square of each element in $$Y-\hat{Y}$$, and the trace gives us its sum.
+The diagonal of the matrix consists of the square of each element in $Y-\hat{Y}$, and the trace gives us its sum.

 $$
 \begin{align}